rxerium/bash-scripts/README.md

 # bash-scripts

-A curated list of BASH scripts, still a work in progress!
+A curated list of BASH scripts primarily aimed towards Ubuntu and KALI systems, still a work in progress!